bcgov/gwells/CONTRIBUTING.md

 ## How to contribute

-Government employees, public and members of the private sector are encouraged to contribute to the repository by **forking and submitting a pull request**.
+Government employees, the public and members of the private sector are encouraged to contribute.

-(If you are new to GitHub, you might start with a [basic tutorial](https://help.github.com/articles/set-up-git) and check out a more detailed [guide to pull requests](https://help.github.com/articles/using-pull-requests/).)

-Pull requests will be evaluated by the repository guardians on a schedule and if deemed beneficial will be committed to the master.

-All contributors retain the original copyright to their stuff, but by contributing to this project, you grant a world-wide, royalty-free, perpetual, irrevocable, non-exclusive, transferable license to all users **under the terms of the [license](https://github.com/bcgov/gwells/blob/master/LICENSE) under which this project is distributed**.
+All contributors retain original copyright, but are granting a world-wide, royalty-free, perpetual, irrevocable, non-exclusive, transferable license to all users.
+This project is covered by an [Apache v2.0 license](https://github.com/bcgov/gwells/blob/master/LICENSE).

----

 ### Prerequisites